 Using Parenting Experts After Separation

 Divorce and separation can be a stressful, and emotional time for everyone involved; particularly when there are children and the family is changing structurally, functionally and emotionally.
 From living arrangements, parenting time, and new partners, to school pick-ups, health care appointments and sporting activities, many aspects of life for parents and children will change after separation or divorce.
-Sometimes that requires help by trained professionals parenting experts.
+Sometimes that requires help from trained professionals parenting experts.